crystal-lang/crystal-book/using_the_compiler/README.md

 `path` can be a file or folder name and include all Crystal files in that folder tree.
 Omitting `path` is equal to specifying the current working directory.

+## Environment variables

+The following environment variables are used by the Crystal compiler if set in the environment.
+Otherwise the compiler will populate them with default values..
+Their values can be inspected using `[crystal env](#crystal env)`.

+* `CRYSTAL_CACHE_DIR`: Defines path where Crystal caches partial compilation results for faster subsequent builds.
+This path is also used to temporarily store executables when Crystal programs are run with 'crystal run' rather than 'crystal build'.
+* `CRYSTAL_PATH`: Defines paths where Crystal searches for required files.

+`CRYSTAL_VERSION` is only available as output of `crystal env`.
+The compiler neither sets nor reads it.